frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/erpnext_integration/google_contacts.md

 ## Setup

-In order to allow a synchronization with Google Contacts you need to authorize ERPNext to get Contacts data from Google.
-Google Contacts Integration is set up in the following steps:
+In order to allow a synchronization with Google Contacts, you need to authorize ERPNext to get Contacts data from Google.
+Google Contacts Integration is set up with the following steps:

 1. Create a new project on Google Cloud Platform and generate new OAuth 2.0 credentials.
 <img class="screenshot" src="/docs/assets/img/erpnext_integrations/google_contacts_project_creation.gif">